aLECChe/MMM-HKWeather/README.md

 To update the module to the latest version:

-Use your terminal to go to your MMM-CountUP module folder In your terminal, go to your MagicMirror's Module folder:
+In your terminal, go to your MagicMirror's Module folder:
 ```javascript
 cd ~/MagicMirror/modules/MMM-HKWeather